adityapalnitkar/adityapalnitkar.github.io/_posts/2016-11-20-Week-Thirteen.md

 ## What did I do this past week? ##

 This past week, I worked on Life and turned it in.
 Since I was working solo, I had to write 70+ unit tests on my own which took a while but I turned it in with plenty of time to spare.
 The code for Life wasn’t that bad, but the overall design was definitely more challenging than Darwin.
-In class, we talked more about virtual functions and dynamic casts, and discussed some more differences between C++ and Java.
+In class, we talked about virtual functions and dynamic casts, and discussed some more differences between C++ and Java.
 On Wednesday we had a talk by engineers from Spiceworks.

 ## What's in the way? ##